Rahul-Bhargav/Blog-Api/README.md

-This repository hosts a mini blog application built using Node.js with Express, Sequelize and React
+This repository is a basic blog RESTful Api built using Node.js with Express and Sequelize